raspberrypilearning/serene-scene/en/step_5.md

 --- /task ---

 When you adjust the slider, the grasshopper will move at a different speed.
-You might also like to adjust the slider range down to between 0 and 20
+You might also like to adjust the **slider range** down to between `0` and `20`.